 Just like a community library's check-out policy, if there's only one copy of a book then only one person can check it out.
 SharePoint's library relates to this same policy, once you check out a file no one else can edit it.
-This lesson explains the Check Out/Check In process: how to Check a file out, where the file goes, how to check it back in, as well as how to Discard a Check Out.
+This lesson explains the first step in the Check Out/Check In process: how to Check a file out.

 Want to keep track of changes made to shared documents within SharePoint?
 Version History and this clip can assist you with this.
 Learn what Version History tells us about changes made to a document; how to view the different versions and make a new version of a document.

 Do the libraries on your SharePoint site have content approvals turned on?
-If so, learn what Content Approval is all about, who can see the files, and how to approve or reject a file.
+If so, learn what Content Approval is all about and who can see the files.

 Create a NEW place to share and store documents after watching this clip.
 Discover that with the right SharePoint permissions you can create new document libraries.
-Be Advised: If you don't have the 'Site Actions' tab, creating new document libraries might not be possible.
+Be Advised: If you don't have the correct options in the 'Site Actions' tab, creating new document libraries might not be possible.
 Watch this clip and to find out why.

-Grab your hula skirt and ukulele; and up the Hawaiian ambiance as you watch this clip on the Wiki Library.
+Wiki-wiki is Hawaiin for quick, so grab your hula skirt and ukulele; and up the Hawaiian ambiance as you watch this clip on the Wiki Library.
 This low maintenance way to record knowledge is great for keeping track of important information traded through e-mails, hallway conversations or written on paper.
-In this clip we'll learn what a Wiki is used for, how to add content, how to edit content and how to add links.
+In this clip we'll learn what a Wiki is used for and how to navigate it.
 Aloha!

 Sharepoint also has a Blog available to users.
 No, these are not blogs comparable to internet ones where people ramble about recipes, long lost loves or the crazy person they saw on the street.
 This blog is used to post ideas, thoughts, opinions or relay news to other users.
-See how to create a Post, Comment on a post, and view comments on your posts.
+See how to navigate the blog and view what interests you.

 This is a common tool put on most pages to facilitate the finding of data quickly.
 Discover how the search box follows you throughout SharePoint.
 Pay attention, newly posted files might not show up if you search it; view this clip to find out why.